Openscapes Champions is a mentorship program that empowers science teams with open data science tools and grows the community of practice.

 The program is modeled after Mozilla Open Leaders, which provides training, mentorship, and best practices for working and leading in an open way.

-The Openscapes Champions Program is strongly motivated by open data science, and with that comes the mindset of openness, collaboration, good intentions, and creating the culture we want in science.
+The Openscapes Champions Program is strongly motivated by open data science, and with that comes the mindset of openness, collaboration, good intentions, trust, and creating the culture we want in science.